KPI Example

 Operating Cash Flow is a relevant KPI for your finance team to monitor.

-Why is Operating Cash Flow important?
+Why is your Operating Cash Flow important?

 Operating Cash Flow is important because it’s a great indicator of business health.
 It shows if your company is self-sufficient–that is, it can sustain itself, and turn a profit, on the basis of regular business operations.